The first ImpactPulse survey closed on 31 October 2017. Thank you to everyone who submitted.

-The KudosImpact Pulse is a short survey to find out what unlisted African businesses are doing to support a healthier planet and stronger societies, and what strategies they are using to manage environmental, social and governance (ESG) risks and opportunities.
+The KudosImpact Pulse is a short survey to find out what unlisted African businesses are doing to support a healthier planet and stronger societies.

 In September 2015, the world agreed to 17 Global Goals for Sustainable Development (SDGs).
 Among other things, these goals address extreme poverty, inequality and climate change.